Crossfire (film): Production

 The film premiered at the Rivoli Theatre in New York City on July 22, 1947.

+A few months after its premiere, producer Adrian Scott and director Edward Dmytryk were cited for contempt of Congress for refusing to testify before the House Un-American Activities Committee (HUAC), becoming part of the blacklisted Hollywood Ten.

+The US Department of Defense was hesitant about screening the film due to its depiction of prejudice and crime among service members.
 The US Army showed the film only at its US bases.
 The US Navy would not exhibit the film at all.